taielab/awesome-hacking-lists/README.md

 - [codeql_chinese](https://github.com/xsser/codeql_chinese) - Chinese version of Codeql documents
 - [MSRC-Security-Research](https://github.com/microsoft/MSRC-Security-Research) - Security Research from the Microsoft Security Response Center (MSRC)
 - [DBconfigReader](https://github.com/jas502n/DBconfigReader) - 泛微ecology OA系统接口存在数据库配置信息泄露漏洞
-- [wg-vulnerability-disclosures](https://github.com/ossf/wg-vulnerability-disclosures) - Our vision is an open source software ecosystem where the time to fix a vulnerability and deploy that fix across the ecosystem is measured in minutes, not months.
+- [wg-vulnerability-disclosures](https://github.com/ossf/wg-vulnerability-disclosures) - The OpenSSF Vulnerability Disclosures Working Group seeks to help improve the overall security of the open source software ecosystem by helping mature and advocate well-managed vulnerability reporting and communication.
 - [wg-best-practices-os-developers](https://github.com/ossf/wg-best-practices-os-developers) - The Best Practices for OSS Developers working group is dedicated to raising awareness and education of secure code best practices for open source developers.
 - [wg-identifying-security-threats](https://github.com/ossf/wg-identifying-security-threats) - The purpose of the Identifying Security Threats working group is to enable stakeholders to have informed confidence in the security of open source projects.
 We do this by collecting, curating, and communicating relevant metrics and metadata from open source projects and the ecosystems of which they are a part.
 - [wg-security-tooling](https://github.com/ossf/wg-security-tooling) - Security tools for open source.